texhex/BiosSledgehammer/README.md

 The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#models-folder).
 Those examples lack the required BIOS, ME or TPM update files from HP.
 To acquire them, just start ``StartExampleDownloads.bat`` which will download and store them automatically.

-:exclamation: **IMPORTANT!** The setting and downloaded files in ``\Models`` are just examples; there might be newer BIOS or TPM files available from HP, the settings provided might not match you environment etc. Please do not use these examples "as is" in production.
+:exclamation: **IMPORTANT!** The settings and downloaded files in ``\Models`` and ``\Shared`` are just examples; there might be newer firmware files available from HP, the settings provided might not match you environment etc. Please do not use these examples "as is" in production.

 ## Configuration files format